SolaceProducts/solace-spring-cloud/README.md

 These are the projects contained within this repository:
 * [Solace Spring Cloud Stream Starter](./solace-spring-cloud-starters/solace-spring-cloud-stream-starter)
 * [Solace Spring Cloud Connector](./solace-spring-cloud-connector)

-### solace-spring-cloud-build

-*DO NOT USE THIS IN YOUR APPLICATION.*

-This POM defines build-related plugins and profiles that are inherited by the BOM  as well as for each of the sub-projects.
-The version of this POM should match the version of Spring Cloud that the build will target.

-Please do not put non-Solace-Spring-Cloud dependencies here - they belong in solace-spring-cloud-parent.
-The exception to this is naturally the version of Spring Cloud that this build targets.
-If it shouldn't be inherited by the BOM, it doesn't go here.

-### solace-spring-cloud-parent

-*DO NOT USE THIS IN YOUR APPLICATION.*

-This POM defines common properties and dependencies for the Solace Spring Cloud projects.

 ## Building Locally